 Notley later apologized for this and produced another cartoon that spoofed Objectivism directly and more accurately.

-This comic becomes significantly less funny if one realizes that beating other proto-humans over the head with the bone is actually what the proto-human was doing immediately before the iconic monolith scene in 2001: A Space Odyssey.
+This comic becomes significantly less funny if one realizes that beating other proto-humans over the head with the bone is actually what the proto-human did immediately after the iconic monolith scene in 2001: A Space Odyssey.

-In his Top 11 Drug PSA's, he makes a joke about a Star Wars smoking one about robots not having lungs to damage...which C-3PO himself comments in the PSA.
+In his Top 11 Drug PSAs, he makes a joke about a Star Wars smoking a cigarette when robots don't have lungs to damage...which C-3PO himself comments in the PSA.

 Referenced in his A Simple Wish review when he yells at the character with a magic wand, "stop turning my jokes into things that already exist!"